Nevenall/blades-in-the-dark/src/01-the-basics.md

 PCs in *Blades* are reckless scoundrels addicted to destructive vices—they don’t always act in their own best interests.
 To reflect this, the GM or any other player can offer you a bonus die if you accept a Devil’s Bargain.
 Common Devil’s Bargains include:

 - Collateral damage, unintended harm.
-- Sacrifice /coin/ or an item.
+- Sacrifice {coin} or an item.
 - Betray a friend or loved one.
 - Offend or anger a faction.
 - Start and/or tick a troublesome clock.
-- Add /heat/ to the crew from evidence or witnesses.
+- Add {heat} to the crew from evidence or witnesses.
 - Suffer harm.

 The Devil’s Bargain occurs regardless of the outcome of the roll.
 You make the deal, pay the price, and get the bonus die.